 Old Park School is a non-smoking environment.
-In line with policy and legislation, staff wishing to smoke during break times must do so off the school site.
+In line with policy and legislation, staff wishing to smoke during lunch times must do so off the school site.
 Staff are requested not to smoke directly outside the school gate and to be aware of the impression given to visitors.
 Please dispose of all waste material appropriately.
 Staff are only permitted to smoke during their designated lunch break.
-Staff should not be seen smoking during their PPA time or staff meeting time.
+Staff should smoke during their PPA time or staff meeting time.